Xbox Series X stock tracker: where to buy Xbox Series X in US, UK, and AUS

 GameStop

 GameStop has been a great place to check for new consoles, although its Xbox Series X and Xbox Series S restocks are limited in quantity.
 To maximise your chances of getting one, we advise making an account so that you can fly through checkout as fast as possible.
-We're expecting more Xbox Series S bundles to go live today, so keep an eye on the website!View Deal
+Xbox Series S bundles were available yesterday, so we'll be keeping an eye on the website!View Deal

 Walmart